UoB-COMSM0166/2025-group-5/README.md

 - **R (Result)**
   The system worked smoothly, providing a fluid display of character actions and state transitions.
 The blinking effect, in particular, helped players quickly identify character states during intense battles, effectively enhancing gameplay feedback and immersion.

+  ---

+ #### ✅ Environment-Driven Narrative Through Map & Illustration Design
+(Corresponding to top-level requirement: Immersion and Narrative Progression)

+- **S (Situation)**
+  To elevate the player's emotional engagement and sense of progression, we aimed to integrate story directly into the game’s map layout and background illustrations.
+Rather than relying solely on cutscenes or dialogue, we wanted the transitions between stages—Forest, Graveyard, Lake, Lava—to visually communicate the narrative stakes and tone shifts.

+- **T (Task)**
+  I was responsible for designing visual narrative components across four major environments.
+Each area needed to:

+  Reflect the current state of the story and player growth.

+  Contain clear visual identity and contrast with previous zones.

+  Seamlessly integrate with the comic-style illustration system used for story transitions (e.g., fog, curses, monster influence).

+- **A (Action)**
+  To begin, I structured each map zone with a distinctive color palette and theme (green for peace, gray for despair, blue for mystery, red for danger).
+I then worked with pixel illustration tools to create four-panel and six-panel narrative strips for transitions between major stages.
+For example:

+  After defeating the Forest stage, I designed a comic showing a fog descending upon the Graveyard, indicating the Demon Lord’s curse.

+  Between Graveyard and Lake, I illustrated Rong's progression and his emotional burden, visually showing the increasing weight of his mission.

+  To ensure cohesion, I aligned monster placement, background details (e.g., gravestones, volcanic cracks), and interactive objects (locked treasure chests, chains) with each stage’s emotional theme.
+I also introduced elements like chained gates or misted-over signposts to foreshadow future challenges.

+- **R (Result)**
+  This approach enabled us to tell an evolving story entirely through the world itself, reducing reliance on text while deepening immersion.
+Players could feel the tension rise as environments shifted from lively to haunted to volatile.
+The visual transitions also acted as narrative rewards, making progression more satisfying.
+Overall, it laid a strong foundation for extending visual storytelling in future content, including flashbacks, side stories, or alternate endings.

 ### Evaluation